idso-fa1-pathology/k8s-cluster-env/README.md

 $ docker build --platform linux/x86_64 -t pytorchenv:pchen6 .  # on Mac
 ```
 ### Step 3.
 Push docker image to HPC-Harbor
-* Create a public project named same as your user account on HPC-Harbor first
+* Create a public project, named the same as your user account, on HPC-Harbor first
 * Then on your computer, login, tag, and then push to HPC-Harbor
 ```
 $ docker login hpcharbor.mdanderson.edu                                           # login to the Harbor